 If its just a Cinnamon Doughnut that you seek, we have them as well.
 Either twisted or made as a figure of “8” ( We like to think they get more surface area to get more Cinnamon).

-A Traditional Favourite, a layer of our butter style Shortbread pastry on the top and bottom with a filling of New Zealand diced and blanched Apples.
+A Traditional Favourite, a layer of our butter style Shortbread pastry on the top and bottom with a filling of Australian fresh diced Apples.

 Finished off with a dusting Castor Sugar.